5 Best Order Types for Stock Trading

 What are the most commonly used order types for online stock trading and investing in the stock market?
-They are: market orders, limit orders, stop orders, trailing stop orders, and conditional orders.
+They are market orders, limit orders, and stop orders.
+Advanced order types include trailing stop orders and conditional orders.

 Let's take a quick dive into each order type and break them down one by one. p.s.
 Make sure you have the best online broker to trade with before you get started!